Communist Party of India (Marxist–Leninist) New Democracy

-Communist Party of India (Marxist–Leninist) New Democracy is a communist political party in India.
+The Communist Party of India (Marxist–Leninist) New Democracy is a communist political party in India.
 The party was founded following a split from the Communist Party of India (Marxist–Leninist) (Chandra Pulla Reddy) in 1988.
 The general secretary of this party is Yatendra Kumar.

 The party is mainly based in Telangana and Andhra Pradesh, but also has branches in Bihar, West Bengal, Punjab, Uttar Pradesh, Maharashtra, Delhi, Odisha, Haryana, etc.

 The party had one member in the Andhra Pradesh Legislative Assembly, Gummadi Narsaiah who represented Yellandu Assembly constituency for five terms.
 The party also had one MLA from Bihar, whose name is Umadhar Prasad Singh.